fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 CombatHitUnconsciousDepth | 60.000000 | depth after a combat hit
 CombatMoveApproachHysteresis | 1.500000 |
+CombatMoveApproachSprintMinStamina | 1.000000 | do not allow sprint during the approach ControllerLockPickingAppropriateTolerance | | the lock is considered too hard to pick, if the tolerance is smaller than this ControllerLockPickingToleranceACoef | |
+ControllerLockPickingToleranceKCoef | |
+ControllerLockPickingToleranceMCoef | |
+ControllerLockPickingToleranceNCoef | |
-CombatMoveApproachSprintMinStamina | 1.000000 | do not allow sprint during the approach CorpseDisappearanceTimeDiscovered | 5.000000 | time before a NPC corpse is hidden when discovered CorpseDisappearanceTimeUndiscovered | 25.000000 | time before a NPC corpse is hidden when undiscovered CorpseDisapperanceMinDistanceFromPlayer | 100.000000 | distance from player below which a corpse will never disappear DawnTime | 4.500000 | Time when night ends, used by rpg (default 04:30) DefaultReadingQuality | 0.500000 | Reading quality when doing nothing special (standing).
+CorpseDisappearanceTimeDiscovered | 5.000000 | time before a NPC corpse is hidden when discovered CorpseDisappearanceTimeUndiscovered | 25.000000 | time before a NPC corpse is hidden when undiscovered CorpseDisapperanceMinDistanceFromPlayer | 100.000000 | distance from player below which a corpse will never disappear DamageToArmorStatus | | for the stopping layer DamageToArmorStatusHigherLayers | | for layers above the stopping layer DamageToArmorStatusLowerLayers | | for layers below the stopping layer DawnTime | 4.500000 | Time when night ends, used by rpg (default 04:30) DefaultReadingQuality | 0.500000 | Reading quality when doing nothing special (standing).
 DefaultRelationship | 0.500000 | default value for the alied forces